LeCoupa/vuedarkmode/README.md

 ## Available Components

-We are releasing new components on monthly basis.
+We are releasing new components on a monthly basis.
 [Subscribe to our newsletter](http://eepurl.com/dLlKBM) to stay in touch with coming releases.

 ### Base Components